+1 727 458 5882

-Make the most of your visit to Moscow with our fully customizable private tour.
-Choose what you want to see and when, and our expert managers will help you put together your perfect itinerary.
-Highly professional private tour guides, expert Moscow drivers and fast-track admission to museums will make your trip to Moscow a truly memorable one!
+Make most of your visit to Moscow with our fully customizable private tour.
+Choose what and when you want to see, and our expert managers will help you put together your perfect itinerary.
+Highly professional private tour guides, expert Moscow drivers, and fast-track admission to museums will make your trip to Moscow a truly memorable one!

 The garden is named after the Russian emperor Alexander the 1st.
 It appeared when Moscow was rebuilt after the war with Napoleon.
 The garden is located on the place of the Neglinka river, currently hidden underground, which protected the fort’s walls.
 The most important memorial of the garden is the Tomb of the Unknown Soldier with the eternal flame – Russia’s most important WW2 memorial.

 Arbat is a pedestrial street in the heart of Moscow, full with the old city charm.
 Every house has its own history and life.
 It’s the place full of life and energy with the street bands, playing music, coffee shops, street artists, souvenir stalls, museums and unusual memorials.
 Arbat is a great place to enjoy your time, full with the old Moscow spirit and atmosphere.

 The Armory of Moscow Kremlin isn’t just the collection of weapons.
 It’s a large museum with such relics as the Golden Cap (Russian official crown before Peter the Great), wedding dress of Catherine the Great, unique double throne chair for Peter the Great and his brother, weddings gifts of Ivan the Terrible and many others.